 In addition to providing reliable power and high-quality customer service, SMECO is committed to environmental stewardship.
 SMECO manages vegetation along the Co-op’s rights-of-way on a four-year cycle.
 We prune and remove trees, clear brush, and apply herbicides to maintain our rights-of-way.
 Our goal is to control the vegetation that threatens power lines so that we can maintain a safe and reliable electric system.

 SMECO’s vegetation management program follows best management practices for the utility arboriculture industry and adheres to federal and state regulations.
-Seven days before working in a specific area, we use door hangers to notify customers about vegetation maintenance so that they will have an opportunity to ask questions or voice their concerns to SMECO.
-For further information regarding the vegetation management program at SMECO, contact us at 301-274-4366 or at 1-888-440-3311, ext.
-4049.
+At least seven days before working in a specific area, we use door hangers to notify customers about vegetation maintenance so that they will have an opportunity to ask questions or voice their concerns to SMECO.
+For further information regarding the vegetation management program at SMECO, contact us at 301-274-4366 or at 1-888-440-3311.

 If you have any questions or concerns about trees that are overhanging power lines, please call our customer care center at 1-888-440-3311.
 You can help promote reliable power in your neighborhood by following our guidelines for planting vegetation when near SMECO’s facilities.

-- Maintenance tree trimming crews are currently working in the following areas: Huntingtown and Owings.
+- Maintenance tree trimming crews are currently working in the following areas: Dunkirk and Owings.

-- One mowing crew is currently working in the following area: Huntingtown.
+- One mowing crew is currently working in the following area: Owings and Solomons.

 Charles and Prince George’s Counties:

-- Maintenance tree trimming crews are currently working in the following areas: Hughesville and Waldorf.
+- Maintenance tree trimming crews are currently working in the following areas: La Plata and Waldorf.

-- One mowing crew is currently working in the following area: Brandywine.
+- One mowing crew is currently working in the following area: Waldorf.

 St. Mary’s County:

-- Maintenance tree trimming crews are currently working in the following areas: Lexington Park and California.
+- Maintenance tree trimming crews are currently working in the following areas: Redgate and Valley Lee.

-- One mowing crew is currently working in the following area: California.
+- One mowing crew is currently working in the following area: Redgate.

-One tree trimming crew is reserved for danger trees and service calls in each region.
+Three tree trimming crews arereserved for danger trees and customer service calls.

 Maryland Tree Experts List: